roaked/roaked.github.io/content/docs/code/deep-learning-fake-news/_index.md

 ## 5 Outcomes

 Using the available function in MATLAB and [the developed Python script](https://github.com/roaked/fake-news-machine-learning/blob/main/confusionmatStats.py) (see below.) to retrieve the confusion matrices and the remaining metrics, it was possible to study certain parameters such as accuracy.
-For simplicity sake; I will just list down the results.

 ```python
 def confusionmatStats(group, grouphat=None):